Hydro-morphodynamic connectivity and ecosystem design in a changing environment¶

 Objective 2: Generate Novel Models¶

 The second sub-objective is a parametric, morphodynamic optimization of fluvial landscapes.
-The research team based in China optimizes fluvial ecosystems by adjusting discharge hydrographs (e.g., by imposing environmental flow schedules) to build a hydrological connectivity optimization scheme.
+The research team based in China optimizes river ecosystems by adjusting discharge hydrographs (e.g., by imposing environmental flow schedules) to build a hydrological connectivity optimization scheme.
 At the University of Stuttgart, we focus on morphological adaptations such as resilient, adaptive terraforming and nature-based engineering.
 The optimization aims at the application of parametric characteristics of high quality aquatic habitat previously identified in the literature (first sub-objective) to build a morphodynamic ecosystem optimization scheme.

 Objective 3: Integrate Novel Hydro-Morphological Models¶